squidgroup/squidSim_vignette/docs/03-hierarchical.md

 ## (Intercept)  0.01823    0.03881    0.47
 ```

 Note that here we haven't specified any variable names.
-In this case the simulated predictors are named by the grouping factors (e.g. individual_effects).
+In this case the simulated predictors are named by the grouping factors (e.g. individual_effect).

 ### Incorporating existing data structures